gudzpoz/reactor-locks/README.md

 ### Wrapped Operators

-In previous version of this library, we have `lockOnNext` `unlockOnNext` to make locking easier.
+In previous versions of this library, we have `lockOnNext` `unlockOnNext` to make locking easier.
 However, all these operators does not handle Mono cancellations (from downstream `timeout` for example) and we are deprecating them.

 Use the fluent API or `withLock` / `withRLock` instead.

 ## Locks

+All the lock implementations use CAS operations and are non-blocking.

 ### Lock Implementations

 - `ReactiveLock`

   A basic lock.
 Internally using a queue.

 - `BroadcastingLock`

   Functionally equivalent to `ReactiveLock`.
 Internally using a broadcast, which might degrade performance in *really extreme* cases.

-- `Semaphore`
+- `ReactiveSemaphore`

   A lock allowing multiple lock holders.